Floating solar panels

 In the North Sea, a large area has been earmarked for offshore renewable energy.
 Initially for wind energy, but there is enough space in between the wind turbines to generate solar energy as well.
 We are collaborating on several projects focused on how to achieve robust offshore floating solar energy systems with high yields and long service lives at acceptable costs.

-This research fits within our activities to utilise as much existing surface as possible for solar energy generation.
-Offshore floating solar panels always involve a good balance between maximum yield and integration into the environment, both on land and on water.
 We contribute to these projects from various areas of expertise and labs.
 Examples include solar energy components (modules and electronics) and complete systems, as well as new measurement methods to examine systems and components.

 The first floating pontoons from the Oceans of Energy company have now endured storms and high waves at a test site off the coast of Zeeland.
 A first step in demonstrating that offshore solar farms continue to function under severe weather conditions.